Abrahaminte Santhathikal

 Abrahaminte Santhathikal (lit.: Descendants of Abraham) is a 2018 Indian Malayalam-language action thriller film written and directed by Haneef Adeni and Shaji Padoor.
 The film stars Mammootty and Anson Paul in the titular roles, with an ensemble cast of Kaniha, Tarushi, Renji Panicker, Siddique, Yog Japee, Kalabhavan Shajon, Maqbool Salmaan, Sudev Nair, Suresh Krishna, Shyamaprasad and Sijoy Varghese.
 Shot in Ernakulam, principal photography began on 5 January 2018 and ended in March.
-Gopi Sundar scores music for the film, and Mahesh Narayan handles editing.
+Gopi Sundar composed the music, and Mahesh Narayan handled the editing.

 The film was released on 16 June 2018.

 Plot

-A serial killing case is terorrizing the city, with 9 people that belong to 3 families have been brutally murdered.
-After every murder, the killer leaves some texts on the wall, indicating that he would kill 10 people in total.
-The case is transferred to senior police officer Derrick Abraham (Mammootty), a brave and honest police officer.
-Derrick quickly solves the case and captures the murderer by analyzing the killing pattern.